mvysny/vaadin-boot/README.md

 Please find the `Dockerfile` in each of the example apps above.

+### https/ssl

+Vaadin Boot doesn't support https at the moment.
+The usual setup is to have Nginx unwrap ssl and pass it through to a Boot app listening for http on localhost.
+The reason is that you can safely restart Nginx when there's a need to apply new certificate.
+There are manuals on the interwebs on:

+* how to have Nginx automatically poll in newest Let's Encrypt certificates and apply them automatically;
+* how to unwrap https and pass it over to a http port

+TODO links/setup/Nginx+Let's Encrypt.

 ## Testing

 Test using [Karibu-Testing](https://github.com/mvysny/karibu-testing/) - you don't have to start